U.S. Democrats go on attack against Warren on healthcare, taxes at debate

 Warren stayed calm under the repeated attacks, offering her proposals to end income inequality and level the economic playing field for workers.

-She said she would not sign any bill that required a tax increase on middle-class families and promised the Medicare for All proposal, which is also backed by her fellow progressive, U.S. Senator Bernie Sanders, would lower costs for everyday Americans.
+She said she would not sign any bill that does not lower healthcare costs for middle-class families.

 “I have made clear what my principles are here, and that is that costs will go up for the wealthy and for big corporations and, for hard-working middle class families, costs will go down,” she said.

 The expansive Medicare for All proposal, based on the government-run healthcare plan for Americans over age 65, has sharply divided Democratic presidential contenders.
+Some analysts have said it would cost $32 trillion over a decade.
 Many other Democratic candidates back a Medicare-based plan as just one option for Americans seeking healthcare coverage.

-Sanders said he thought it was “appropriate to acknowledge that taxes would go up” under a Medicare for All plan.
+U.S. Senator Bernie Sanders, who sponsored a bill in the Senate to create a Medicare for All plan, said he thought it was “appropriate to acknowledge that taxes would go up” under the proposal.

 Buttigieg plugged his plan for “Medicare for All Who Want It,” a proposal that Warren poked fun at.